informaticon/lib.cpp.base.pbni-framework/docs/variables.md

 ## Types
 All types used by PowerBuilder Framework start with `Inf::PB`, when you declare Methods, you should only use those.
-PowerBuilder Types are split into primitive and complex Types.
+You can use References in your Methods Arguments, these will be saved to PowerBuilder once the Method ends.
+You cannot use References as Return Value, or Pointers anywhere.

 #### Primitives
-The primitive Types are copied to C++.
+Primitive Types are copied to C++.
 They can be used in operations and are implicitly Cast into their C++ counterparts.
 In PowerBuilder, even primitive Types can be Null, and if you use `Inf::PB<Type>` you should always check using `.IsNull()`.
 Otherwise the Framework will throw an `Inf::PBNI_NullPointerException`.
 ```cpp
 Inf::PBInt i(10);